THE BENEFITS OF BONDING

 Bonded rabbits are healthier, happier rabbits and tend to live longer lives.
 Having a loving partner helps to calm a rabbit, thereby reducing their levels of stress and allowing them to better cope with new experiences or environments.
 You will find your bunny will better tolerate car rides, boarding away from home, noise and other disturbances when they have a friend.
 Since stress can take a toll on a rabbit’s health, the benefits are not only psychological but physical, too.

 Rabbit partners provide a source of comfort and company during times of illness.
 A rabbit will often tend to their sick partner, giving affection and providing emotional support.

 And last but not least…when you adopt from our Shelter, you save two lives...the life of your new bunny friend and the life the next rabbit waiting to get in.
 Your adoption frees up invaluable space at our Center so we may save the next bunny in line.

 COMMON QUESTIONS ABOUT BONDING

 What about the expense associated with caring for two rabbits?
 With the exception of vet care, you should already have many of the basic supplies needed which means little additional upfront cost!
 Providing an extra handful of greens and pellets each day will be an insignificant expense.
-And boarding two rabbits here at the Rabbit Center is only just a few dollars more a day!
+And boarding two rabbits here at the shelter is only just a few dollars more a day!

 What about the additional cleanup?
 Caring for two rabbits is no more work than caring for one.
 The clean up of their space and changing of their litter will be exactly the same.